40net-cloud/fortigate-gcp-ha-ap-lb-terraform/README.md

 ### How to use this module
 We assume you have a working root module with proper Google provider configuration.
 If you don't - start by reading [Google Provider Configuration Reference](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference).

-1. Create upfront or in your root terraform module 4 VPC networks with one subnet in each.
+1. Create before you start or define in your root terraform module 4 VPC networks with one subnet in each.
 All subnets must be in the region where you want to deploy FortiGates and their CIDRs cannot overlap
 1. Copy license files (*.lic) to the root module folder if you plan to deploy BYOL version.
 If using BYOL version you also have to change the `image_family` or `image_name` variable
 1. Reference this module in your code (eg. main.tf) to use it, eg.:
     ```